MothNik/robust_fourier/README.md

 ## 🧮 Chebyshev Polynomials

-Even though the [Hermite functions](#〰️-hermite-functions) have some nice properties, they are not necessarily the best choice for the Fourier transform.
+Even though the [Hermite Functions](#〰️-hermite-functions) have some nice properties, they are not necessarily the best choice for the Fourier transform.
 Choosing their scaling parameter $\alpha$ can be a bit tricky.
 Therefore [[3]](#references) suggests using Chebyshev polynomials instead.
 They are